jcuriel-unc/zipWRUext/README.md

-# zipWRUext
+# zipWRUext2
-Package for the wru ZIP code extension
+A ZIP code extension for the WRU R package

 This package acts as an extension to the WRU package by Imai and Khanna (2016) in performing Bayesian Inference with Surname and Geography (BISG).
 The package does this by drawing upon ZIP code Tabulation Area (ZCTA) tabulated demographics from the US 2010 Census and American Community Survey (ACS) from 2011 -- 2018.
 This information is stored